 rmpurl - When the operation value is set to "startRmp", this string shall be specified and provide a URL referencing an MPD to be played by the RMP.
-The URL shall be accessible to the Receiver.
-The appropriate error code (see below) will be returned if the URL cannot be accessed.

-rmpSyncTime - This optional floating-point number indicates a future time (i.e. later than currentTime) on the media presentation timeline of the presentation currently being played by the RMP (in seconds, relative to the media presentation time given by startDate as specified in the Query RMP Media Time API, section 9.14.1) at which the action specified by operation should be performed.
+The URL shall be accessible to the rmpSyncTime - This optional floating-point number indicates a future time (i.e. later than currentTime) on the media presentation timeline of the presentation currently being played by the RMP (in seconds, relative to the media presentation time given by startDate as specified in the Query RMP Media Time API, Section 9.14.1) at which the action specified by operation should be performed.
 If rmpSyncTime is not specified, the action indicated by operation should begin playing immediately.
 If rmpSyncTime has the value -1.0, the action indicated by operation should be performed when the end of the presentation currently being played by the RMP is reached.
 (The end of the presentation is considered to occur when no further presentation description is indicated.)